sjp38/lazybox/README.md

    (e.g., profiling or system stressing task)
  * end: Commands which should be done after experiment end.
    (e.g., kernel modul unloading or meta files cleanup)
+ * check: Check whether experiment was successful.
+Commands be executed after end commands end and notifies check result using return code.
+Return code 0 means sucess, other values means failure.
+If any one of check command says failed, the experiment be executed again until success up to 10 times.

 ### Example
 Below is an example for *experiments specification file*